The 8 Best Food Photographers in Minneapolis

-But we discovered that the Twin Cities are also home to some of the most talented food stylists and photographers in the nation?
+But we discovered that the Twin Cities are also home to some of the most talented food stylists and photographers in the nation.
 If you’re looking for a skilled creative to bring a traditional, specialized, or even fine art approach to your next photoshoot, take a look at our carefully curated list of the top food photographers in Minneapolis!

 With 12 years of experience working as a chef, including six in the hyper-competitive NYC market, Jonathan Conklin decided it was time to move from knives to lenses.
 His talent in the kitchen means he has an insider’s knowledge rare for even a professional food photographer.
 Jonathan’s as skilled as a cook and stylist as he is a photographer.
 He also has a highly customer- and collaboration-oriented mindset that he brings to each shoot.

 In his own words: “I love and respect the art of creating and presenting food.
 Whether you provide comfort foods or high-end fine dining, products for Amazon or your personal website.
-I want to give you amazing images that will put customers in your seats and buying your products.”
+I want to give you amazing images that will put customers in your seats and buying your products”.
 With such a positive approach to customer relations and insider experience in the kitchen, it’s no wonder Jonathan is one of the best food photographers in Minneapolis.

-2. Mike Parker
+2. Mike Parker of Parker Photographic

 Freelance documentary photographer Christine Armbruster brings a unique approach to the food photography scene.
 Educated in commercial photography yet fascinated by culture, Christine has a distinct vision for her images.
-Her food and editorial work has been featured in several publications, including Wine Enthusiast and Kinfolk Magazine, just to name a couple.
-In addition, her work has appeared in media for The Travel Channel, Airbnb, Grubhub, and many others.
+Her food and editorial work have been featured in several publications, including Wine Enthusiast and Kinfolk Magazine, just to name a couple.
+In addition, her work has appeared in media for The Travel Channel, Grubhub, and many others.

 4. TKP Studio

 Covering a variety of styles for diverse clients, TKP studios works both in studio and on location to bring high-quality content to Minneapolis’s culinary world.
 Their client list is both long and familiar, counting big names like Buffalo Wild Wings, Cheerios, and Godiva as satisfied customers.

 Theresa uses a fascinating, artistic approach to much of her work that’s inspired by her editorial background.
-She has a way of finding artful arrangements and angles that create photos that look not just delicious but worthy of being featured on the cover of a cookbook or magazine.
+She has a way of finding artistic arrangements and angles that create photos that look not just delicious but worthy of being featured on the cover of a cookbook or magazine.
 With her punchy color palette and variety of lighting styles, Theresa’s the real deal.

 Eliesa has an intriguing approach to food photography, with influences from fashion, lifestyle, and travel photography.
-Her color palette in particular incorporates influences from modern-day lifestyle and wedding photography, with bright white highlights and a slightly desaturated color palette.
+Her color palette incorporates influences from modern-day lifestyle and wedding photography, with bright white highlights and a slightly desaturated color palette.
 With her artistic, thoughtful food styling approaches, Eliesa’s work is worth having a look through.

 8. Lisa Golden Schroeder of Foodesigns